 Dinner: 30 Minutes to a More Connected Family

+"Surrounded by the people who matter, gazing into the faces we love, we count our blessings and share our burdens, reliving the daily dramas of missed buses and skinned knees.
+We raise jelly glasses and champagne flutes, toasting accomplishments in classrooms and boardrooms.
 The table is where we mark milestones, divulge dreams, bury hatchets, make deals, give thanks, plan vacations, and tell jokes.
 It’s also where children learn the lessons that families teach: manners, cooperation, communication, self-control, values.
 Following directions.
 Sitting still.
 Taking turns.
 It’s where we make up and make merry.
-It’s where we live, between bites." -- Doris Christopher
+It’s where we live, between bites."

-Why?
-Maybe because families who eat together talk more, which helps them stay connected and build better relationships.
+- Maybe because families who eat together talk more, which helps them stay connected and build better relationships.

-Maybe because families who offer kids more structure are more likely to keep kids attending to their homework as well as out of trouble.
+- Maybe because families who offer kids more structure are more likely to keep kids attending to their homework as well as out of trouble.

-Maybe because dinner transforms individual family members into a "group," which gives parents more clout to rival the power of the peer group.
+- Maybe because dinner transforms individual family members into a "group," which gives parents more clout to rival the power of the peer group.

-Or maybe because children, even more than the rest of us, need something to count on every day, the tangible security of belonging and being nurtured that is represented by the ritual of sharing food with those we love.
+- Or maybe because children, even more than the rest of us, need something to count on every day, the tangible security of belonging and being nurtured that is represented by the ritual of sharing food with those we love.